 Another obfuscation method is Polymorphic Shellcode, which allows the attacker to maintain the original algorithm in place while simultaneously mutating to create a unique pattern that won’t be found in the IDS system.
 This method works well to avoid SNORT rules as well as other NIDS tools.

 The way in which this technique works is by encrypting strings or malicious code inside of the shellcode.
 Due to the NIDS signature rules looking only for commonly used strings, the attacker can evade without being detected.
-Not only is the bad code encrypted but the common strings as well.
+Not only is the bad code encrypted but the common strings are as well.

 Due to there being many ways to mutate a shellcode, detecting polymorphic shellcode becomes hard.
 “An IPS may need to decrypt the encrypted code to restore the original signature, or even emulate the code execution (e.g., on a sandbox that emulates the execution on the target hosts) to find malicious behavior.
 The tasks of restore the shell code semantics on-line are therefore computationally expensive and burden the load of an IPS.
 (Evasion_Techniques_Sneaking_through).